Pozole Rojo with Mushrooms and Red Beans (Mexican Hominy Stew)

 Vegan Pozole Rojo Mushrooms Red Beans

 If you are new to pozole, you are in for a treat!
-I used to have this stew often during the holiday season and I was able to veganize it with the help of mushrooms and red kidney beans.
+Pozole is a traditional Mexican soup or stew that is commonly enjoyed for holidays or special occasions.
 It is perfectly layered with savory and spicy flavors plus has the perfect amount of texture from the toppings and the fillings.

 Vegan Pozole Rojo Ingredients